Uberi/moz-crash-rate-aggregates/README.md

 To set up the environment locally on Ubuntu 14.04 LTS, simply run `sudo ansible-playbook -i ansible/inventory/localhost.ini ansible/dev.yml`.

-Note that within the Vagrant VM, you should use `~/miniconda2/bin/python` as the main Python binary.
+Note that within the Vagrant VM, `~/miniconda2/bin/python` is the main Python binary (the one you get when you do `which python`).
 All the packages are installed for Miniconda's Python rather than the system Python.

 To backfill data, just run `crash_rate_aggregates/fill_database.py` with the desired start/end dates as the `--min-submission-date`/`--max-submission-date` arguments.

-To run the tests, execute `PYTHONPATH=.:$PYTHONPATH python -m unittest discover -s /vagrant/test` in the Vagrant VM.
+To run the tests, execute `python -m unittest discover -s /vagrant/test` in the Vagrant VM.

 To add a new dimension to compare on, add matching entries to `COMPARABLE_DIMENSIONS` and `DIMENSION_NAMES` in `crash_rate_aggregates/fill_database.py`.